ahmedfawzy98/Blog_website/README.md

 ## Features
 * Normal users interface.
 * Admin user interface and privileges like editing user's articles and deleting them.
-* Categorisation of articles and access them according to these categories.
+* Categorization of articles and access them according to these categories.
 * Creation of articles and assigning it to several categories.

 ## Built with